 Being the versatile instrument that it is, the guitar is primed to be the perfect conduit for expressing your love.
 Maybe you’re using an acoustic guitar and want to sing for your loved one.
 Or maybe you have an electric guitar and want to play a power love ballad.
-No matter the reason, or occasion, it’s well worth getting some love songs into your song library.
+No matter the reason or occasion, it’s well worth adding some classic love songs to your song library.

-Which is why today, we’ve put together a list of the 35 absolute best love songs that any beginner can play, so even if you’re lost for words sometimes, the guitar can do all the talking for you.
-We’ve made sure to include both tablature and video lessons for each song too.
+Which is why today, we’ve put together a list of the 35 absolute best love songs that any beginner can play.
+So even if you’re lost for words sometimes, the guitar can do all the talking for you.
+We’ve made sure to include both tablature and video lessons for each song.

 - All of Me by John Legend